jvail/solid-dss/README.md

 Mitteilungen der Arbeitsgemeinschaft Grünland und Futterbau 16, 114-116.

 ## Acknowledgements

+The study has been supported by the TRY initiative on plant traits (http://www.try-db.org).
+The TRY initiative and database is hosted, developed and maintained by J. Kattge and G. Bönisch (Max Planck Institute for Biogeochemistry, Jena, Germany).
+TRY is currently supported by DIVERSITAS/Future Earth and the German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig

 The research leading to these results has received funding from the European Community’s Seventh Framework Programme (FP7/2007–2013) under grant agreement No. FP7-266367 (SOLID).